Read This First

 Prompt 1: There appears to be a strong correlation between scientific and rational pursuits and minds that tend not to be neurotypical.
 Elaborate on this.

-The section turns on Correlation Between Scientific and Rational Pursuits and Neurodivergence, Historical Observations, and Contemporary Research.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Correlation Between Scientific and Rational Pursuits and Neurodivergence, Historical Observations, and Contemporary Research in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Correlation Between Scientific and Rational Pursuits and Neurodivergence distinct from Historical Observations.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Correlation Between Scientific and Rational Pursuits and Neurodivergence distinct from Historical Observations.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Hyperfocus